Khazul/roon-extension-deep-harmony-release/README.md

 To pair a single remote, select the option for the remote ID number you wish to pair, click _Save_ and then proceed as described below in for pairing a single remote.
 When you need to pair the next remote, open settings again, expand tools and change the Remote pairing to that of the next hub and remote pair you want to pair.

-Finally, once all remotes have been paired withg their respective Hrmony hubs, open up settings a final time and choose _All enabled_ from the _Remote pairing_ drop-down and click _Save_.
+Finally, once all remotes have been paired with their respective Harmony hubs, open up settings a final time and choose _All enabled_ from the _Remote pairing_ drop-down and click _Save_.

 #### Adding the Remote Device to a single hub